Saturday, 27 June 2009

 Augustus

 NAME Augustus. his full name was Gaius Octavius Thurinus until Julius Caesar was assassinated in 44 BC, and Octavian was named in Caesar's will as his adopted son and heir.
 For the next seventeen years he was Gaius Julius Caesar.
-In 27BC he was given the name of Augustus meaning "venerable, grand, majestic," so until his death Augustus was known as Gaius Julius Caesar Augustus.
+On January 16, 27BC he was given the name of Augustus meaning "venerable, grand, majestic," so until his death Augustus was known as Gaius Julius Caesar Augustus.

 WHAT FAMOUS FOR Augustus is famous for being the founder of the Roman Empire and its first emperor.
 He brought an end to the Roman Republic and ushered in an era of relative peace and stability known as the Pax Romana.